T. V. Raman

-T. V. Raman (born 4 May 1965) is a computer scientist who specializes in accessibility research.
+T. V. Raman (born 4 May 1965) is an Indian American computer scientist who specializes in accessibility research.
 His research interests are primarily in the areas of auditory user interfaces and structured electronic documents.
 He has worked on speech interaction and markup technologies in the context of the World Wide Web at Digital's Cambridge Research Lab (CRL), Adobe Systems and IBM Research.
 He currently works at Google Research.
 Raman has himself been partially sighted since birth, and blind since the age of 14.

 Early life and education

 He grew up in Pune, India.
 Raman became blind at the age of 14 due to glaucoma, being previously partially sighted and able to see with his left eye.
 To deal with his blindness he had his brother, his mentors, and his aide read out textbooks and problems to him.
 Although unable to see, he was able to solve Rubik's Cube with a braille version, write computer programs, and perform mathematics.

 Raman attended the University of Pune with a BS in mathematics, IIT Bombay with an MS in mathematics, and Cornell University earning an MS in computer science and a PhD in applied mathematics under advisor David Gries.
 His PhD thesis titled "Audio System For Technical Readings (AsTeR)" was awarded the ACM Doctoral Dissertation Award in 1994.